Guiding Principles for The River District Development

 Manage finances and assets responsibly, ensuring accountability through a transparent and responsive planning and decision-making process, now and in the future, by

-- Working together with stakeholders -- other orders of government, the private sector, community organizations and citizens -- to establish and maintain an equitable, long-term cost-sharing of redevelopment infrastructure, services and facilities
+- Working together with interested parties -- other orders of government, the private sector, community organizations and citizens -- to establish and maintain an equitable, long-term cost-sharing of redevelopment infrastructure, services and facilities

 - Encouraging and responding to citizen participation in development decisions.

-- Developing links between existing master plans and new development initiatives, to create synergies that collectively benefit all stakeholders
+- Developing links between existing master plans and new development initiatives, to create synergies that collectively benefit all parties

 - Enabling the establishment of relationships between the public and private sectors